bensonk/lfnw-elite-talk/slides.md

 Make your prompt more useful
 ============================

-There are multiple levels here.
-The first is to simply use color codes for readability:
+First, some color

     export PS1="\[\033[01;32m\]\u@\h\[\033[01;34m\] \w \$\[\033[00m\] "

-But we can do better.
-Say you use mercurial or git for version control, and you want to know your current branch; you can use the PROMPT\_COMMAND to have bash run a command to generate your prompt.
-That command can dynamically set PS1 based on your current context.
-Here's how you set that up:
+But we can do better:

     if [[ -f "$HOME/bin/ps1" ]]
     then
       export PROMPT_COMMAND="source $HOME/bin/ps1"
     fi

-This relies on a script at `~/bin/ps1`.
-Mine looks like this:
+Which relies on a script at `~/bin/ps1`:

     #!/bin/bash